Dilma Rousseff

 The Minister of Social Development, Tereza Campello, said on that occasion: Dilma's social policy for a multidimensional approach to the fight against extreme poverty considers six basic dimensions: monetary income (income inequalities by gender or race, access to credit cards, banking, etc.), productive insertion (unemployment, informality, child labor, unionization, etc.), demographic condition (number of children per family, black or female heads of household, internal migrants, etc.), education (illiteracy, desertion, access to digitization, etc.), conditions of life (sanitary services, pavement, lighting, housing, electricity, transportation, etc.) and food security (access to food, quality, prices).

 The Brasil Sin Miseria program assigned each beneficiary a monthly sum of R $ 70 (the US $ 33) and a series of coordinated actions that could attack all dimensions of poverty, especially productive inclusion - professional qualification, technical assistance, rural extension and promotion to production - and access to public goods and services, especially in the areas of health, education, housing, access to water and electricity.
-The implementation of the program assigns an essential role to the municipalities
+The implementation of the program assigns an essential role to the municipalities.

 In the span of two years, 2 million people were registered and it was estimated that there were still another 700 thousand people to be located.
 Brazil Without Poverty Plan was complemented by the Green Scholarship, My House, My Life II, and Brazil Cariñoso programs.